 - In Name Only: Ro-Man is supposed to be short for 'robot man'.

 - Kick the Dog: Ro-Man shows the family the destruction of humanity on their video screen.
 Why?
 Oh, just to make them feel shitty.
 Justified Trope, when you consider it's trying to drive the humans to despair and perhaps suicide.

 - Kill All Humans: Eight are left at the start and it goes down from there.

-- Madness Mantra: "I must... but I cannot..."
+- Madness Mantra / Logic Bomb: "I must... but I cannot..."

 - Mechanistic Alien Culture: The film features Ro-Man...
 Appearing as a man in a gorilla suit with a deep sea diver's helmet, the alien invader's exact morphology is elusive.
 It seems to be a cyborg, it comes from an advanced civilization, it is able to resist radiation, and speaks in a typical robotic style monotone popular at the time in B-movies.
 However they are not simply constructs or tools, as we learn in the scene where the earth stationed Ro-Man contacts the leader of the Ro-Men, who is a similar diving helmeted gorilla-bodied biped.